 - 1. The most important formative evaluations are those that involve the student teacher and cooperating teacher.
-The student teacher should reflect on classroom reaction to his/her presentations as well as those of the cooperating teacher. - > The student teacher and classroom teacher should expect to develop methods of daily and weekly communication that will give a clear evaluation of the student teacher's progress and suggestions for improvement. - ➤ Goal setting during the placement is vital.
+The student teacher should reflect on classroom reaction to his/her presentations as well as those of the cooperating teacher. - The student teacher and classroom teacher should expect to develop methods of daily and weekly communication that will give a clear evaluation of the student teacher's progress and suggestions for improvement. - ➤ Goal setting during the placement is vital.
 In addition, the visitations of the university supervisor provide periodic written formative evaluations.

 - 2. The university supervisor will complete a "Report of Student Teaching Internship Visitation" during each visit to the classroom.
 The candidate and university supervisor will meet immediately after the observation to discuss the student teacher's strengths, areas for improvement and to set goals.
-The reports will be logged into VIA where the candidate will have access to them.
-The university supervisors will submit the report to VIA where it can be included in the final folder presented to the Program Director. - 3.
+In the event a student teacher intern is also a long-term substitute teacher, prior arrangements need to be made to either discuss the observation over zoom or have the intern's class covered for a period of time to be able to discuss the results of the observation. - 3.
 Interns are required to complete specific assignments related to the Seminar course they are enrolled in.
 These may require the intern to videotape their teaching (for self-reflection purposes) and for the cooperating teacher to complete a formal lesson observation (Report of Student Teaching Internship Visitation Form).
 The intern and the cooperating teacher will review and analyze the documented lesson indicating areas of strength and setting goals for areas needing improvement.
 The cooperating teacher's "Report of Student Teaching Internship Visitation" form should be signed by the intern and given to the university supervisor for inclusion in the student teacher's folder. - 4.
-At the midpoint of the student teaching internship, the intern, cooperating teacher and university supervisor will evaluate the intern's progress using the Danielson model evaluation form provided by the university. - The purpose of this is to openly confer in order to indicate current level of performance and discuss areas of concern or needed improvements. - Questions about the intern's competence in unobserved areas and goals for the remainder of the placement should be discussed and decided at this time. - Each of the three must be signed with copies retained by each participant.
-The originals of each should be collected by the university supervisor for inclusion in the final folder. - When electronic versions are used the intern will sign Student Teacher Evaluation Confirmations Form
+At the midpoint of the student teaching internship, the intern, cooperating teacher and university supervisor will evaluate the intern's progress using the Danielson model evaluation form provided by the university. - The purpose of this is to openly confer in order to indicate current level of performance and discuss areas of concern or needed improvements. - Questions about the intern's competence in unobserved areas and goals for the remainder of the placement should be discussed and decided at this time. - When electronic versions are used the intern will sign Student Teacher Evaluation Confirmations Form